Ed1123/100-days-of-code/r2-log.md

 **Today's Progress**: I learned a way to compute strongly connected components in directed graphs with linear complexity on the number of edges and vertex.
 I learned about the Bowtie structure of the web graph by Andrei Broder.

 **Thoughts:** A little hard day.
 I felt lazy, but I did all my things.
-Not in the time I'd have preffered (it's 2:39 am), but I did them.
+Not in the time I'd have preferred (it's 2:39 am), but I did them.

 ### Day 80: June 13, 2020 (Coding acyclicity.py)

-**Today's Progress**: I tryied to solve this first problem in my assigment.
+**Today's Progress**: I tried to solve this first problem in my assignment.
 I'm thinking in an alternative to using a hash table to look at repeated elements when exploring the graph because I think there may be a better approach.

 **Thoughts:** I couldn't do much more today because I had serious problems focusing.
 I hope tomorrow I feel better.
 Feel down.

+### Day 81: June 14, 2020 (Testing acyclicity.py)

+**Today's Progress**: After thinking a lot, dictionaries neither sets (in Python) wasn't the answer.
+I have now a working code that I need to test further with extreme cases.
+Today, I also learned that dicts aren't the only hashtable data type in Python I have also sets.

+**Thoughts:** Feeling ok.
+Today was a day where I put all my effort in trying to order my life.
+I think I made a good job.